 Types of Dressers and Chests

 Dressers are surprisingly diverse, encompassing a variety of types, dimensions, and decor styles.
 For this reason, not every set of drawers is equally accommodating to your room’s layout and your wardrobe storage needs.
-We put together this guide to help you understand the full breadth of options so you to find the right type of dresser.

 Wooden Chest of Drawers